cburgmer/json-path-comparison/README.md

 Some of the complexity sadly brings its own set of errors

-- Docker might fail building on re-runs due to an outdated package index.
-  Quickest fix is to run `docker rmi json-path-comparison` and start from scratch.
 - If Ninja fails, the failing step is unlikely to be the last (as it will let parallel requests finish first).
 Search for `FAILED` to identify the failing step.
 The error is most likely captured in the output file (the part behind the `>`).
 Debug from there.
-- Some executions might run into timeouts (especially when the machine is under high load).
-This is a necessary mechanism as not all implementations play nice.
+- Some executions might run into timeouts rather randomly (especially when the machine is under high load).
+The timeout mechanism is necessary as not all implementations play nice, however will sometimes skew the results.
-  Currently the best fix is to remove the output, e.g.
+  Currently the best fix is to remove the output of the query that ran into a timeout, e.g.
   `rm -r build/results/bracket_notation_with_number_on_short_array` for a whole query, and re-running Ninja to force a re-build.
+- Docker might fail building on re-runs due to an outdated package index.
+  Quickest fix is to run `docker rmi json-path-comparison` and start from scratch.
-- Out of memory: Some compile steps (looking at you, Haskell) seem to need a lot of memory.
+- Out of memory on Docker: Some compile steps (looking at you, Haskell) seem to need a lot of memory.
 Increasing the available memory for Docker should help.